PythonTilk/Notes/DOCKER_COMPOSE_SETUP.md

 ```

 ### 4. Access the Application
+- The application will automatically:
+  - Wait for PostgreSQL to be ready
+  - Run database migrations to create tables
+  - Generate Prisma client
+  - Start the Next.js server
 - Open your browser and go to: http://localhost:12000
 - You'll be redirected to the setup page to create your admin account
 - Fill in your admin details and click "Create Admin Account"